 Prioritizing Event Queues

-You can prioritize business-critical and time-sensitive processes and prevent processes from competing for resources to help ensure processes are completed in the correct sequence.
+The Workload Prioritizer enables you to prioritize business-critical and time-sensitive processes and prevent processes from competing for resources to help ensure processes are completed in the correct sequence.

 Use the drop-down menus in the Priority column to set priorities for events.
 Lower values indicate higher priority.
 Higher-priority processes are performed before lower-priority processes.